Guuzzeji/yt-scissors/README.md

         url: "https://www.youtube.com/watch?v=iPtPo8Sa3NE",
         type: "chapters" });

-    //Will output a array of time codes and video titles console.log(list);
+    //Will output a array of time stamps and video titles console.log(list);

     //Will generate a video from the 5th video in the array